g-adopt/g-adopt.github.io/docs/team.md

 ---

 Angus is a research software engineer at the Research School of Earth Sciences at the ANU.
-His key interest is in synthesising the need for high performance computing with the demands of science, in the fields of geodynamics and geophysical fluid dynamics.
+His key interest is in synthesising the need for high-performance computing with the demands of science, in the fields of geodynamics and geophysical fluid dynamics.
 This happens through the development, maintenance and support of tools for modelling and analysis, and optimisation of models to run efficiently on current and future supercomputers.
 </figcaption>
 </figure>
 </div>